salticus/salticus.github.io/blog/learning-to-program.md

 Procedural language.
 High level language compared to assembly.

-Is what linux is written in.
+Is what Linux is written in.

 Is not C++.